-Displays the management units for the differential data of TC/UR/GAD pairs.
+Displays the management units for the differential data of TC,UR,GAD, or SI pairs (SI is available only for VSP 5000 series or VSP E series).
 If this option is specified, the management units are displayed in M column.